 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The XP130 does not feature such a mic input.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the XP130 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
+Both the XP130 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the XP130 was followed by the Fujifilm XP140.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm XP130 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.